gpietro/react-numpad/README.md

 npm install --save react-numpad
 ```

-At this point you can import react-numpad in your application:
+At this point you can import react-numpad in your application

 ```shell
 import NumPad from 'react-numpad';